-For the year ended 31 August 2023, the Academy Trust's total income (excluding capital grants) was £29,633,379 (2022: £27,099,246) while the total expenditure (excluding depreciation and LGPS FRS102 pension cost charges) was £25,122,751 (2022: £23,739,265), resulting in a net operating surplus for the year of £4,510,628 (2022: £3,359,981).
+For the year ended 31 August 2024, the Academy Trust's total income (excluding capital grants) was £31,779,520 (2023: £29,552,558) while the total expenditure (excluding depreciation and LGPS FRS102 pension cost charges) was £27,024,809 (2023: £25,122,751), resulting in a net operating surplus for the year of £4,754,711 (2023: £4,429,807).
 This operating surplus for the year was expected due to the alignment of the staffing resources across the four schools to enable the appointment of trust-wide school improvement team.

-After transfers from reserves to fund capital expenditure in the year, the balance of reserves at 31 August 2023, excluding the restricted fixed asset funds and LGPS liability fund was £8,859,598.
+After transfers from reserves to fund capital expenditure in the year, the balance of reserves at 31 August 2024, excluding the restricted fixed asset funds and LGPS liability fund was £9,534,408.

-The net book value of fixed assets at 31 August 2023 were £60,713,961.
+The net book value of fixed assets at 31 August 2024 were £63,338,927.
 The fixed assets held by the Academy Trust are used exclusively for providing education and associated support services to the pupils of the Academy Trust.

-Included within the Academy's balance sheet at year end is a defined benefit pension scheme balance of £Nil (2022: liability of £3,067,000), which arises from the Local Government Pension Scheme ("LGPS") that is attributable to the Academies.
-Further details regarding the LGPS at 31 August 2023 and the basis on which this has been recognised in the financial statements are set out in note 26 to the financial statements.
+Included within the Academy's balance sheet at year end is a defined benefit pension scheme balance of £Nil (2023: £Nil), which arises from the Local Government Pension Scheme ("LGPS") that is attributable to the Academies in the Trust.
+Whilst the actuary's FRS102 valuation report at 31 August 2024 indicated an asset in the scheme of £569,000, there is significant judgment needed by the Trustees in assessing whether the surplus should be recognised as a pension asset or whether the surplus should be restricted to some level or in total.
+In line with the asset ceiling review and calculations provided by the actuary, the pension asset has been reduced to a £Nil balance in the financial statements.

+Further details regarding the LGPS at 31 August 2023 and the basis on which this has been recognised in the financial statements are set out in note 25 to the financial statements.

-The key financial policies reviewed and adopted during the period included the Financial Regulations Manual, which lays out the framework for the Academy Trust's financial management, including financial responsibilities of the Board of Trustees, CEO, Headteachers, budget holders and other staff, as well as the delegated authorities for spending.
-The other financial policies reviewed and adopted during the period included Funding and Investment, Gifts and Hospitality, Managing Risk and Conflict of Interest.
+The key financial policies reviewed and adopted during the period included the Financial Procedures Policies and Manual, which lays out the framework for the Academy Trust's financial management, including financial responsibilities of the Board of Trustees, Group CEO, CEO, Headteacher, budget holders and other staff, as well as the delegated authorities for spending.
+The other financial policies reviewed and adopted during the period included Funding and Reserves, Investment, Gifts and Hospitality, Managing Risk and Conflict of Interest.